Cho Sae-ho

 Cho Sae-ho (born August 9, 1982) is a South Korean comedian.
+He is also known for starring in South Korean variety shows such as You Quiz on the Block, Beat Coin, and the fourth season of 2 Days & 1 Night.

 Personal life

 On April 24, 2024, Cho announced that he will marry his girlfriend, who is nine years his junior, in October, after dating for a year.
 The couple married on October 20, 2024, at Hotel Shilla in Seoul.

+In late 2025, he became embroiled in controversy after online allegations surfaced claiming ties to individuals associated with organized crime.
+His agency denied the allegations in full and announced possible legal action over false claims, while he stepped down from several television programs and temporarily suspended his activities as the controversy spread.